Josh Jung Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings (2022)

-- The pitching staff for the Orioles had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The Orioles pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.

-- The Orioles had a 3.97 team ERA that ranked 17th among all MLB pitching staffs.
+- The Orioles had the 17th-ranked team ERA among all league pitching staffs (3.97).

 - The Orioles allowed 171 total home runs last season (1.1 per game) to rank 14th in baseball.

-- Gibson (1-0) gets the start for the Orioles, his second of the season.
+- Rodriguez will start for the Orioles, his first of the season.

-- In his most recent appearance -- out of the bullpen on Tuesday -- the right-hander threw 2/3 innings against the Texas Rangers while surrendering hits.
+- The right-hander is making his MLB debut.
+He's 23 years old.

 © 2023 Data Skrive.
 All rights reserved.